OmnisStudio/Omnis-Sysinfo/README.md

 Do sysinfo.$getusername(cError) Returns cReturnedValue : returns the username of the user from the machine.

+**macOS only - Windows will get these functions soon**

+Do sysinfo.$getscalingfactor(cError) Returns iReturnedValue : returns the scaling factor of the main screen.

+Do sysinfo.$getcolourdepth(cError) Returns iReturnedValue : returns the colour depth of a single channel (can be multipled by 3 if you want RGB colour depth and by 4 if you want RGB + Alpha channel).

+Do sysinfo.$getscreencount(cError) Returns iReturnedValue : returns the number of screens in use identified by the OS.

 # To do

+Port $getscalingfactor, $getcolourdepth and $getscreencount to Windows.

 Add 8.1.x xcomp for Linux.